You’ve brainstormed your perfect video idea, spent hours filming the content, and now you have the raw footage in your hands.

 Invest in good hardware: A slow computer can slow down the editing process.
 Invest in a high-performance computer and graphics card to speed up the process.

-Plan ahead and edit in stages: Before starting the editing process, take the time to plan out your shots and decide what you want to include in the final video.
+Plan and edit in stages: Before starting the editing process, take the time to plan out your shots and decide what you want to include in the final video.
 This will help you stay focused and avoid spending time on unnecessary shots.

 Editing videos faster has a ton of benefits.